 Priority for stories is discussed and decided in a weekly prioritization meeting.
 After a UUP Story has been prioritized, and work begins on it, it will get moved out of the UUP Team and into the relevant Project within the Engineering Team, converted into an Epic if necessary.

-To illustrate, here’s how some Teams look in Clubhouse:
+To illustrate, here’s how some Story Workflows look in Clubhouse:

 Next up, we’re going to look at how we use Milestones & Epics at Clubhouse.

-How do you use Teams & Projects at your company?
+How do you use Story Workflows & Projects at your company?
 We’d love to hear about it on Twitter.